-4.3.
-ACGME Competencies - Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core)

-4.4.
-ACGME Competencies - Patient Care and Procedural Skills (Part A)

-Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core)
+- 4.3.
+ACGME Competencies Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) - 4.4.
+ACGME Competencies Patient Care and Procedural Skills (Part A) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 4.4.a.
-Fellows must demonstrate competence in the following areas of both possible and proven infectious disease:
+Fellows must demonstrate competence in the prevention, evaluation, and management of both inpatients and outpatients with:

-4.4.a.1. bacterial infections; (Core) 4.4.a.2. fungal infections; (Core) 4.4.a.3. health care-associated infections; (Core) 4.4.a.4.
-HIV/AIDS; (Core) 4.4.a.5. infections in patients in intensive care units; (Core) 4.4.a.6. infections in patients with impaired host defenses; (Core) 4.4.a.7. infections in surgical patients; (Core) 4.4.a.8. infections in travelers; (Core) 4.4.a.9. parasitic infections; (Core) 4.4.a.10. prosthetic device infections; (Core) 4.4.a.11. sepsis syndromes; (Core) 4.4.a.12. emerging infectious diseases; (Core) 4.4.a.13. infections in pregnancy and post-partum states; (Core) 4.4.a.14. sexually transmitted infections; (Core) 4.4.a.15. viral infections, and (Core) 4.4.a.16. the appropriate use and management of antimicrobial agents in a variety of clinical settings, including the hospital, ambulatory practice, non-acute-care units, and the home.
-(Core)
+- 4.4.a.1. atrial fibrillation and flutter, including anticoagulation, pharmacologic and procedural rate and rhythm control therapies, and risk factor modification for prevention; ^(Core) - 4.4.a.2. sudden cardiac arrest, including increased risk for sudden cardiac arrest; (Core) - 4.4.a.3. arrhythmias resulting from pharmacologic interactions; ^(Core) - 4.4.a.4. bradycardia and heart block; (Core) - 4.4.a.5. cardiovascular implanted electronic device follow-up, including lead management; ^(Core) - 4.4.a.6. disorders of cardiac rhythm; ^(Core) - 4.4.a.7. implanted device management of heart failure; (Core) - 4.4.a.8. inherited/genetic arrhythmia disorders; ^(Core) - 4.4.a.9. metabolic derangements resulting in arrhythmia; ^(Core) - 4.4.a.10. need for acute or chronic anticoagulations; (Core) - 4.4.a.11. premature ventricular contractions, ventricular tachycardia and ventricular fibrillation; ^(Core) - 4.4.a.12. prolonged QT syndrome, and other inherited arrhythmia disorders; ^(Core) - 4.4.a.13. sudden cardiac death; (Core) - 4.4.a.14. supraventricular tachycardia, including Wolff-Parkinson-White (WPW) syndrome; and, ^(Core) - 4.4.a.15. syncope and palpitations.
+(Core) - 4.4.b.
+Fellows must demonstrate competence in the care of cardiac patients in the cardiac care unit, emergency department, or other intensive care settings. ^(Core) - 4.4.c.
+Fellows must demonstrate competence in the care of patients before and after an electrophysiologic procedure, including procedural complications. ^(Core) - 4.4.d.
+Fellows must demonstrate competence in the care of patients with post-operative arrhythmias. ^(Core) - 4.4.e.
+Fellows must demonstrate competence in the care and monitoring of patients with implantable cardioverter defibrillators (ICDs) and biventricular ICDs. ^(Core) - 4.4.f.
+Fellows must demonstrate competence in the care and monitoring of patients with temporary and permanent pacemakers of all types, including biventricular pacemakers. ^(Core)